Verdict: 4 stars

 The Lightroom Mobile app also has a camera mode, incidentally, which can capture RAW images (in Adobe’s DNG format) straight to your Lightroom catalog.

 Adobe no longer sells Lightroom Classic CC separately as a standalone produce on a regular ‘perpetual’ licence.
 The only way to get it is via an Adobe Creative Cloud subscription, and the best value option for photographers is the regular Photography Plan at £9.98/$9.99, which includes Lightroom Classic CC, Lightroom CC and Photoshop, or the Photography Plan with 1TB at £19.97/$19.98 per month, which adds 1TB of cloud storage.
-You won’t need this for Lightroom Classic CC, but you will if you decide to go with Lightroom CC instead (and you will probably have to get more storage in future as your library grows).
+You won’t need this for Lightroom Classic, but you will if you decide to go with Lightroom CC instead (and you may have to get more storage in future as your library grows).

 Lightroom Classic CC

-Lightroom Classic CC has become a standard tool for a large number of photographers and it does streamline the organisation and editing of large numbers of photos.
+Lightroom Classic has become a standard tool for a large number of photographers and it does streamline the organisation and editing of large numbers of photos.
 But while it’s powerful and effective, its raw processing is not the best and its organisational system can feel quite awkward.
 But it is convenient and powerful, and Adobe’s Photography Plans are very good value and include a constant stream of free updates.